e-zz/logseq-pdf-extract/README.md

   - Use case:
     - import items that have just been added to Zotero from browser via the Zotero Connector
     - import multiple items simultaneously
-  - Option: turn off the automatic insertion of PDF open buttons while importing.
+  - Option: turn off automatic insertion of PDF open buttons while importing.
 See [Settings](#settings) for more details.

 ![demonstration](importSelected.gif)